-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Cornish College of the Arts, approximately 88% of students took out student loans averaging $8,365 a year.
 That adds up to $33,460 over four years for those students.

 The student loan default rate at Cornish College of the Arts is 2.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Cornish College of the Arts Graduates Make?bachelor's degree recipients from Cornish College of the Arts make around $29,100 per year during the early years of their employment.
+How Much Money Do Cornish College of the Arts Graduates Make?students who graduate from Cornish College of the Arts with a bachelor's degree go on to jobs where they make an average salary of $29,100 in their early years.
 Unfortunately, this is 27% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.